brandontrabucco/design-bench/README.md

 dataset = ContinuousDataset(x, y)
 ```

 In the event that you are using a dataset that is saved to a set of sharded numpy files (ending in .npy), you may also create dataset by providing a list of shard files representing using the DiskResource class.
-The DiscreteDataset class and ContinuousDataset will accept two lists of sharded inputs *x* and outputs *y* represented by DiskResource objects.
+The DiscreteDataset class and ContinuousDataset accept two lists of sharded inputs *x* and outputs *y* represented by DiskResource objects.

 ```python
 from design_bench.datasets.discrete_dataset import DiscreteDataset